pypa/setuptools/docs/userguide/entry_point.rst

 .. note::

-    Console and GUI scripts work because behind the scenes, installers like Pip create wrapper scripts around the function(s) being invoked.
+    Console and GUI scripts work because behind the scenes, installers like :pypi:`pip` create wrapper scripts around the function(s) being invoked.
 For example, the ``hello-world`` entry point in the above two examples would create a command ``hello-world`` launching a script like this: [#packaging_guide]_